 Strip steaks are usually boneless, but the bone-in version is sometimes called a shell steak or club steak.
 The bone adds flavor and moisture, in addition to making it more impressive-looking, which is why you often see them served in restaurants.

-(Leave the tenderloin in and you'd get T-bone and porterhouse steaks, rather than strip steaks.)
+If you left the tenderloin in, you'd have T-bone and porterhouse steaks, rather than strip steaks.

 The primary muscle in the strip loin is the longissimus dorsi, which also happens to be the main muscle in a rib eye steak.
 It actually extends from the hip bone up all the way up to the shoulder blade, and it's a very tender muscle.